adtzlr/felupe/docs/howto/meshgen.rst

 Meshes with midpoints
 *********************

-If a mesh with midpoints is required by a region, functions for edge, face and volume midpoint insertions are provided in :func:`fem.mesh.add_midpoints_edges`, :func:`fem.mesh.add_midpoints_faces` and :func:`fem.mesh.add_midpoints_volumes`.
-A low-order mesh, e.g. a mesh with cell-type `quad`, can be converted to a quadratic mesh with :func:`fem.mesh.convert`.
+If a mesh with midpoints is required by a region, functions for edge, face and volume midpoint insertions are provided in :func:`~felupe.mesh.add_midpoints_edges`, :func:`~felupe.mesh.add_midpoints_faces` and :func:`~felupe.mesh.add_midpoints_volumes`.
+A low-order mesh, e.g. a mesh with cell-type ``quad``, can be converted to a quadratic mesh with :func:`~felupe.mesh.convert`.
 By default, only midpoints on edges are inserted.
 Hence, the resulting cell-type is ``quad8``.
 If midpoints on faces are also calculated, the resulting cell-type is ``quad9``.

 ..  code-block:: python